10 Things We Love About Arlington Heights

 Food, Glorious Food

 Trust us when we say you’ll want to eat your way through Arlington Heights.
 The neighborhood boasts spots with tapas and sangria, traditional homemade pizza, and unique culinary fusions.The best part?
 Most restaurants offer seasonal outdoor seating where diners can enjoy the local summer concert series.
 Which brings us to…

 Doing Stuff “In The Park”

-Art in the Park, Movies in the Park, Concerts in the Park, a Walk in the Park (no, really!), Arlington Heights is really good at providing its residents with outdoor fun.
-The Summer Concert series that takes place in Harmony Park is a big favorite, with residents scattering lawnchairs and blankets across the grass as early in the day as possible for an evening concert.
-The concert usually has inevitable spillage onto the street, leaving part of Vail Ave blocked off for what feels like a twice-weekly block party.If concerts don’t tickle your fancy, a movie night might.
+With Movies in the Park, Concerts in the Park, and a Walk in the Park (no, really!), Arlington Heights is great at providing residents with outdoor fun.
+The Summer Concert series takes place in Harmony Park and is a big favorite, with residents scattering lawn chairs and blankets across the grass for the evening concert.
+The concert usually has inevitable spillage onto the street, leaving part of Vail Avenue blocked off for what feels like a twice-weekly block party.If concerts don’t tickle your fancy, a movie night might.
 Of course, where else but in Arlington Heights would a movie in the park be complete without a picnic dinner, bounce house, and lawn games?

 An Impressive Performance Scene

 In the heart of downtown Arlington Heights lies the Metropolis Performing Arts Center.
-Giving a stage to shows like Into the Woods and Avenue Q, as well as welcoming artist like The Bacon Brothers, Joan Baez, and Koko Taylor, it’s no surprise this local theater is visited by over 50,000 patrons each year.
-With hundreds of performances each year there is certainly something for everyone!Looking for something a little more intimate and cozy?
+Giving a stage to shows like Into the Woods and Avenue Q, as well as welcoming artists like The Bacon Brothers, Joan Baez, and Koko Taylor, it’s no surprise this local theater is visited by over 50,000 patrons each year.
+With hundreds of performances each year, there is truly something for everyone!Looking for something a little more intimate and cozy?
 Swing by the Big Shot Piano Lounge.
 However, don’t let “intimate” confuse you; this place is swinging on a Friday night as patrons request upbeat songs from the pop music charts.

 There’s No Place Like Home

-Once Upon a Time actress Jennifer Morrison grew up here.
-Ray Croc of McDonald’s fame lived here.
-Ted Nugent, Walter Payton, and American Idol winner Lee DeWyze all have ties to Arlington Heights.
+Once Upon a Time actress Jennifer Morrison grew up here, and Ray Croc of McDonald’s fame lived here.
+Ted Nugent, Walter Payton, and American Idol winner Lee DeWyze also all have ties to Arlington Heights.

 The 5-star Arlington Heights Memorial Library has one of the largest collections in the state.
 And not just that, the award-winning library recently added the John Cotton Dana Library Public Relations Award to its accolades.
-The library was recognized for this prestigious award by the American Library Association for it’s “One Book, One Village” campaign.
+The library was recognized for this prestigious award by the American Library Association for its “One Book, One Village” campaign.